CodosaurusLLC/CodosaurusLLC.github.io/speaking/cfps-ending-soon.md

 If you know of something missing, feel free to [contact me](/contact){:target="_new"}.&nbsp;
 Just please make sure that
-the CfP is indeed closing within the next 30 days _from the latest update_, else I might already have it in the _big_ list, just not this _extract_.
+the CfP is indeed closing within the next 30 days, else I might already have it in the _big_ list, just not this _extract_.

 Donation form coming eventually.&nbsp; ;-)